kyleboas/tacticsjournal.com/_posts/2025/12/2025-12-19-teams-like-liverpool-should-make-the-pitch-smaller.md

 ---
 layout: post
 date: 2025-12-19 11:00 UTC
-title: "Teams like Liverpool should make the pitch smaller"
+title: "Teams like Liverpool should make the pitch smaller in possession"
 categories:
 - "Premier League"
 tags: